-Rajeev Sharma Fokeer was admitted to the English Bar as a Barrister in 2002 and was later admitted as Avocat à la Cour to the Paris Bar in 2005.
-He was also admitted to the Bar of Mauritius, his native country, in 2008.
+Rajeev Sharma Fokeer is an Avocat à la Cour (Paris Bar) and barrister (England & Wales).
+He was also admitted to the Bar of Mauritius, his native country.

-He is a member of the Association Française d’Arbitrage and a member of the Advisory Board of the Arbitration and Mediation Center of the International Chambre of Commerce of Mauritius (MARC).
+He is a member of Lincoln’s Inn, the Association Française d’Arbitrage and the Advisory Board of the Arbitration and Mediation Center of the International Chambre of Commerce of Mauritius (MARC).

 His recent publications include “The starting point of arbitral proceedings involving an insolvent party: common sense prevails” (Bulletin Joly des Entreprises en difficulté) and “Compensation for complex flights: European protection extended further and further”.